RareSkills/blog/assembly-revert/assembly-revert.md

 }
 ```

-we will now have `0xCC` at the `0th` position, while the rest of the memory remains unchanged, as illustrated in the diagram below.
+We will now have `0xCC` at the `0th` position, while the rest of the memory remains unchanged, as illustrated in the diagram below.

 ![mstore8 opcode usage example](https://r2media.rareskills.io/assembly-revert-images/image_8.png)